 RESPONSE: The Applicant's proposed stormwater detention and treatment design will include a public storm treatment/detention system consisting of water quality pond located at the sites southwestern corner along Bland Circle.
-The Applicant is also proposing to install individual LIDA planters on each lot for the future homes according to City requirements.
-All proposed storm drainage improvements are included on the utility plan Sheet 8 of the land use application.
+All proposed storm drainage improvements are included on the utility plan Sheet 9 of the land use application.

-I. Utility easements.
+1. Utility easements.
 Subdivisions and partitions shall establish utility easements to accommodate the required service providers as determined by the City Engineer.
 The developer of the subdivision shall make accommodation for cable television wire in all utility trenches and easements so that cable can fully serve the subdivision.